Key publications and presentations in this emerging area:

 Second, I approach sand extraction from rivers and their impacts as a key interface of development and climate change work: building on a decade of prior research in the region, I am currently developing a multi-disciplinary study to examine a set of particularly compelling cases of sand extraction across Asia, investigating both its links to global commodity flows and the very important but overlooked impacts on and within indigenous riverine landscapes and agricultural practices.
 Development of this project reflects my interest as a scholar to expand my conceptual grounding in political ecology to draw from multi-disciplinary scholarship and from work across multiple sites and scales.

-In implementing this project, I am also working with other scholars to establish a “Sandscapes Collective” to collaborate with researchers working on these issues and to connect scholars interested in addressing this ‘global’ problem, similar to the approach taken with the establishment of a “Salween Studies’” network, expanding collaboration to work with partners beyond the University.
+In implementing these projects, I am also working with other scholars to establish a “Sandscapes Collective” to collaborate with researchers working on these issues and to connect scholars interested in addressing this ‘global’ problem, similar to the approach taken with the establishment of a “Salween Studies’” network, expanding collaboration to work with partners beyond the University.

 -University of Melbourne Honours student Stella Radford's ongoing work in the Irrawaddy Delta - title: "When Development Threatens Livelihoods: Development in the Delta City of Pathein"